Logan289/ScreenTimeBruteForce/README.md

 ## How to Use

+1. Clone repository

+`git clone https://github.com/thehappydinoa/iOSRestrictionBruteForce && cd iOSRestrictionBruteForce`

-1. Make sure to use iTunes to backup the iOS device to computer
+2. Make sure to use iTunes to backup the iOS device to computer

-2. Run ioscrack.py
+3. Run ioscrack.py

   `python ioscrack.py -a`